Elias David Häusser

 Elias David Häusser (25 June 1687 – 16 March 1745) was a German-Danish architect working in the Baroque and Rococo styles.
 He is most known for designing the first Christiansborg Palace which was almost completely destroyed in a fire in 1794.
 Häusser is credited with introducing both those styles to Denmark.

 Biography

-Häusser was born in Erfurt, Preußen or Prussia.
+Häusser was born in Erfurt, Prussia (Preußen).

 His parents were David Häusser (1645-1709) and Johanna Maria Evander (1666-1741).